cezar-marchesi/genius-api-exercise/README.md

 AWS_SECRET_ACCESS_KEY=
 ```

-With the .env file ready and the redis server and dynamodb, just build and run the Dockerfile.
-The Dockerfile is exposing the port 7007.
+With the .env file ready and the redis server and dynamodb, just run the app.py